-The clear alternative to traditional mercury fillings.
+The alternative to traditional Alloy Fillings

-- Desire to replace old-fashioned mercury (silver) fillings
+- Desire to replace Alloy (silver) fillings

 - Desire to maintain a white, beautiful smile

 A composite filling is a tooth-colored filling made of a compound of ceramic and plastic.
 After tooth decay is removed and cleaned, the composite material is layered into the tooth.
 Each layer is then hardened or cured by a light, and the final surface is shaped and polished to match the tooth.

 Composite fillings are much more than just an aesthetic option.
 They are environmentally non-toxic because they use no metal or mercury.
 They are also stronger because they bond directly to the surface of the tooth and typically require less tooth structure to be removed from the natural tooth during treatment.
 The removal of less natural tooth structure helps protect the tooth from fracturing in the future.